The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme

 All this was proved in \cite{juutinen1999eigenvalue} and we subsume their results in \begin{theorem} Let $\Omega$ be an open, bounded domain.
 Then there exists a positive viscosity solution $ u \in W_{0}^{1,\infty}(\Omega)$ of the problem

 where

-Moreover, any positive solution $u$ of \cref{eq:first_eigenfct} realizes the minimum in \cref{eq:var_first_ev}.
+Moreover, any positive solution $u$ of \labelcref{eq:first_eigenfct} realizes the minimum in \labelcref{eq:var_first_ev}.
 Such a function $u$ can be constructed as a cluster point for $p \rightarrow \infty $ of a properly normalized sequence of first eigenfunctions of the $p$-Laplacian operator.
 Furthermore,

-where $\lambda_{1}(p)$ denotes the first eigenvalue of the $p$-Laplacian operator given by \cref{eq:first_p_eigenvalue}. \end{theorem} An important distinction has to be made between those solutions of \cref{eq:first_eigenfct} which are a limit of $p$-Laplacian ground states and those which are not. \begin{definition}[Variational ground states] A solution of \cref{eq:first_eigenfct} which is a cluster point of normalized solutions of~\cref{eq:p-Laplac_ground_state} is called \emph{variational} ground state.
-All other solutions are called \emph{non-variational}. \end{definition} \begin{remark}[(Non-)uniqueness] In \cite{hynd2013nonuniqueness} Hynd, Smart, and Yu have shown the non-uniqueness of infinity ground states for a dumbbell domain.
+where $\lambda_{1}(p)$ denotes the first eigenvalue of the $p$-Laplacian operator given by \labelcref{eq:first_p_eigenvalue}. \end{theorem} An important distinction has to be made between those solutions of \labelcref{eq:first_eigenfct} which are a limit of $p$-Laplacian ground states and those which are not. \begin{definition}[Variational ground states] A solution of \labelcref{eq:first_eigenfct} which is a cluster point of normalized solutions of~\labelcref{eq:p-Laplac_ground_state} is called \emph{variational} ground state.
+All other solutions are called \emph{non-variational}. \end{definition} \begin{remark}[(Non-)uniqueness] As most eigenvalue problems, also \labelcref{eq:first_eigenfct} is invariant under scalar multiplication, meaning that if $u\in W^{1,\infty}_0(\Omega))$ is a solution then so is $cu$ for any $c\in\R$.
+However, not even normalized solutions to \labelcref{eq:first_eigenfct} are unique: In \cite{hynd2013nonuniqueness} Hynd, Smart, and Yu have shown the non-uniqueness of infinity ground states for a dumbbell domain.
 However, the ground state which was constructed there is non-variational.
 Yu in~\cite{yu2007some} proved that on stadium-like domains (as for instance the ball) ground states are unique up to scaling and coincide with the distance function of the domain.